-30There will now be a cost of deviating by announcing a lower state, given that the new hire wage will fall below the optimal level, so $w{2,2}(x_3)$ can increase towards w_1 (recall that $w{2,2} = w_1$ will improve profits).
+27There will now be a cost of deviating by announcing a lower state, given that the new hire wage will fall below the optimal level, so $w{2,2}(x_3)$ can increase towards w_1 , increasing incumbent wage costs by a corresponding amount (recall that $w{2,2} = w_1$ will improve ex ante profits).
 Hence, $w{2,2}(x_3)$ will be set to exactly satisfy the incentive compatibility constraint subject to not exceeding w_1 .
 Initially, this scenario is a comparison between a second-order cost and a first-order gain, so the increase in $w{2,2}$ is itself second-order to avoid violating the incentive constraints.

-31Using the same calibrations as in Footnote 20, we find that the standard deviation of unemployment in the rigid wage region is increased by approximately 60% relative to the no-commitment model.
-Once the spot wage rises above the wage floor, incumbent wages are also increasing in the shock, but by a smaller amount, as explained in the text; in the simulations, incumbent wages increase up to the point where the
+28Using the same calibrations as in Footnote 20, we find that the standard deviation of unemployment in the rigid wage region is increased by approximately 60% relative to the constrained model.
+Once the spot wage rises above the wage floor, incumbent wages are also increasing in the shock, but by a smaller amount, as explained in the text; in the simulations, incumbent wages increase up to the point where the new hire wage is approximately 10% higher than w_1 .